James Still (playwright)

 James Still (born May 31, 1959) is an American writer and playwright.
 Still grew up in a small town in Kansas, and graduated from the University of Kansas.
 His award-winning plays have been produced throughout the United States, Canada, Europe, Japan, China, Australia and South Africa.
-He is a two-time TCG-Pew Charitable Trusts' National Theatre Artist with the Indiana Repertory Theatre where he is the IRT's first-ever playwright in residence (1998–present).
+He is a two-time TCG-Pew Charitable Trusts' National Theatre Artist with the Indiana Repertory Theatre where he was the IRT's first-ever playwright in residence (1998–2024).
 He currently lives in Los Angeles.